 I make mistakes sometimes, but I also fix them.
 Pieces that have been worn everyday for years and are breaking down because of wear and tear, I can't do much about.
 I wish I could.
 Please know that I can tell the difference.

 For pieces that you just want a return on, reach out and let me know to be on the lookout for them, within 7 days of when you received the piece.
 Most things we can work out a solution for, but there is a $10 restocking fee for returned goods.
 Make sure pieces are unworn/unused and are packaged safely (that original box works great against the post office's sorting machines) for returns.
 I have to charge for pieces damaged in the mail and I don't want to do that.

 Return for Exchange

 This is usually the most common way to find your perfect piece.
 I accept exchanges for most pieces, reach out and we can work on a plan.
 I like to help find people their perfect piece, but also have had some interactions that have let me know this policy can get abused, so please limit your piece exchanges to 2 pieces, within 30 days of original purchase.
-Shipping charges will be assed on a case by case basis, and excess fees have to be paid by customers.
+Shipping charges will be assessed on a case by case basis, and excess fees have to be paid by customers.

 All 'Sale' item sales are final.
 Many pieces in the studio sale have quirks, and I try to disclose these character irregularities, however no returns or exchanges on sale items.